-Intergenerational trauma—sometimes referred to as transgenerational trauma—is a term that is used to describe the impact of a traumatic experience, not only on one generation, but on subsequent generations after the event.
+Intergenerational trauma—sometimes called transgenerational trauma—is a term that is used to describe the impact of a traumatic experience, not only on one generation, but on subsequent generations after the event.
 Intergenerational trauma is a term that is often not talked about, resulting in a lasting impact on later generations.

-The intergenerational transmission from trauma can come about due to unawareness of the impact, but also the stigma that may be related to getting treatment for mental health concerns.
-Stigmas related to intergenerational trauma many times come from the myths that are associated with seeking out mental health support.
-The main way to help break the stigma related to intergenerational trauma is through knowledge and awareness that focus on strategies to support families during these challenging situations.
+The intergenerational transmission of trauma can come about due to unawareness of the impact, but also from the stigma that may be related to getting treatment for mental health concerns.
+Stigmas related to transgenerational trauma many times come from the myths that are associated with seeking out mental health support.
+The main way to help break the stigma related to intergenerational trauma is through knowledge and awareness, focusing on strategies to support families during these challenging situations.

 No family or individual is immune to traumatic experiences that can have a lasting impact on the person as well as their family members.
 When thinking about trauma and its impact, many people think about war veterans.
 However, 60% of men and 50% of women experience at least one traumatic event during their lifetime.11

-Other genocides that must be considered when thinking about historical trauma are but are not limited to the Rwandan genocide, the Bosnian enocide, and Darfur genocide.
+Other genocides that must be considered when thinking about historical trauma include (but are not limited to) the Rwandan genocide, the Bosnian genocide, and Darfur genocide.
 When historical trauma is left unaddressed, it can have a cumulative impact that reverberates across generations in the form of psychological, emotional, and even physical trauma.2

 Traumatic experiences can be transmitted physiologically, environmentally, and socially.3 Adult children with parents diagnosed with Post Traumatic Stress Disorder (PTSD) often describe damaged, preoccupied parents who were emotionally not available when needed.
 There are various ways these parents can pass down their symptoms to their children.4

 The following symptoms experienced by parents may impact their children:4